Carsten-Leue/rx-react-component/README.md

 - the rendering of the component might not depend directly on a property but rather on derived information of that property.
 And that might stay stable despite the property changing.
 - for controlled components we often pass in callback functions via properties.
 We can sometimes observe the (anti)pattern that host components bind member functions to callbacks inside their `render` calls or that they use lambda functions generated during render.
 This will create new function objects each time the host renders, causing an uneccessary re-render of the child component.

 So, in order to avoid these issues our strategy is to make sure that the rendering of the component does NOT use properties directly, but only information from the `state`.
-This is information the component developer has full control of.
+This is information the component developer has full control over.
 We also mandate that objects carried in the component `state` are [immutable](https://reactjs.org/docs/optimizing-performance.html#the-power-of-not-mutating-data), so we can tell by a simple equals check if the state changed or not.

 ### Separation of Concerns